A couple hears a boy calling for help from a field of tall grass. They go in to help. And can’t come out.

 Night falls, and as Becky’s hope wanes of escaping the tall grass, the boy crying for help emerges, – Tobin (Will Buie Jr.).
 Ragged, yet calm, he looks like he’s been in here awhile.
 He tells her, “The grass knows everything.”
 Well… that doesn’t help.
 “The field doesn’t move dead things.
 It makes them easier to find.”
 Neither does that.
 But that line is so Stephen King, at least we know who’s responsible for our predicament.

-Patrick Wilson is Tobin’s dad, with a very fanatic devotion to something in a clearing that looks like a giant rock.
+Patrick Wilson is Tobin’s dad, with a very unhealthy devotion to something in a clearing that looks like a giant rock.
 Harrison Gilbertson is Travis, Becky’s boyfriend (and her soon-to-be baby-daddy), who has pursued Becky across the States, and found her car near the side of the road, entering the tall grass to find her…

 Director-screenwriter Vincenzo Natali builds the claustrophobia to mind-leveling proportions, then tips the tale into time-loop, as we find ourselves outside the tall grass again with Becky and Cal – and they hear themselves calling to each other within the tall grass.